jfeinbaum/PyQtWorldCapitalsQuiz/README.md

   3. Run `python wcg.py` to start the quiz.
   4. Guess the capital of each randomly selected country until the entire table is filled.

-`data.json` contains a dictionary used as an answer key and to store elapsed times:
+`data.json` contains a dictionary used as an answer key and to store elapsed times
-	key: country name
+- key: country name
-	values:
+- values:
 	- display: capital city name displayed on the table
 	- allowed: list of all permissible spellings of capital
 	- time: average time elapsed for user to guess capital; updates each round

 Answers are case insensitive.